Fallout 76

 Positive Points

-• Many players appreciate the game's vast open world and the ability to explore and customize their experience.
+• Players appreciate the vast open world and the ability to explore a richly detailed post-apocalyptic environment, offering a solid Fallout experience.

 • Negative Points